 Employees who are qualified and regularly assigned by the Director of Public Safety, as a Field Training Officer, shall receive a five percent (5%) of base salary monthly Incentive Pay.
-This Incentive Pay may be pro-rated by pay period.

-- (i) A Field Training Officer shall be defined as a Public Safety Officer who has been fully qualified to train newly-hired Public Safety Officers.
+(i) A Field Training Officer shall be defined as a Public Safety Officer who has been fully qualified to train newly-hired Public Safety Officers.
 To be eligible to apply for FTO, the officer must currently be assigned to the Patrol Division or due to return to the Patrol Division from a specialty assignment within one (1) year or less; must be off probation; and have at least three (3) years full- time experience as a peace officer in the State of California.
+Field

-Field Training Officers will be selected through a threephase testing process.
+Training Officers will be selected through a three- phase testing process.
 The process will include a written test, an oral examination, and supervisory and command staff review.
-After a candidate has been selected, he or she will be required to successfully complete a P.O.S.T. certified FTO School before final appointment. - (ii) Any FTO who is assigned to a specialty position of Detective or Two-Year Fire Position will automatically relinquish his or her FTO status and pay incentive, and will be required to re-apply for the position when he or she becomes eligible.
-PSOs assigned to the Detective Division shall not be eligible for an FTO assignment and the pay incentive.
-Any FTO who is assigned to the Fire Services Division for a period of not more than one year shall retain his or her FTO status and pay incentive. - (iii) Completion of a three-year term as a FTO shall be deemed as successfully completing the FTO assignment.
+After a candidate has been selected, he or she will be required to successfully complete a P.O.S.T. certified FTO School before final appointment.

+- (ii) Any FTO who is assigned to a specialty position of Detective will automatically relinquish his or her FTO status and pay incentive, and will be required to re-apply for the position when he or she becomes eligible.
+PSOs assigned to the Detective Division shall not be eligible for an FTO assignment and the pay incentive. - (iii) Completion of a three-year term as a FTO shall be deemed as successfully completing the FTO assignment.
 At any time after three years as a FTO, an employee, at his or her option, may elect to discontinue the FTO assignment by notifying the City in writing.
 If an employee exercises this option, the employee will automatically relinquish his or her FTO status and pay incentive.
 The exercise of this option by an employee will not be grounds for any disciplinary action by the City. - (iv) The City reserves the right to exercise its regular and customary management rights with regard to FTO assignments including, establishing FTO performance standards, conducting an annual performance review of the FTO and taking disciplinary actions subject to the requirements of applicable laws.